-6. If the mold situation is really bad, you may need to use bleach instead of vinegar and baking soda.
+6. Bleach – If the mold situation is really bad, you may need to use bleach instead of vinegar and baking soda.
 But make sure you run a few empty cycles just with hot water before doing a load of wash.
 Otherwise, you may end up with tie dyed shirts.

-7. Use High Efficiency detergents.
+7. Use eco-friendly High Efficiency (HE) detergents.
 (SEE THE UPDATE BELOW) If the detergent is concentrated, use half as much.
 HE detergents produce less suds and has less fragrance than regular detergents.
 The volume of suds produced by regular detergents acts like sludge to water draining out of the tub.
 Also, their fragrances mix with the mildew-y water produce even worse smell.
 That goes for the fragrant fabric softeners.
 The chemicals in the slimy thick fabric softeners, even the eco-friendly ones like the ones my husband brought home, are guilty of contributing to the foul smelling sludge.
 Use eco-friendly dryer sheets or dryer sachets instead.